Academically/Intellectually Gifted (AIG) Add-On Licensure Program for Teachers

 This course will acquaint graduate students with the central concepts of curriculum and instructional design and differentiation.
 Students will study models of curriculum and a wide range of instructional methods that enhance the strengths of gifted learners.
 The principle of alignment will be emphasized throughout, in terms of alignment with standards and with learner characteristics as well as internal alignment of curriculum and instructional elements.

-MED 567 Social/Emotional Needs of Gifted Students (blended, online)
+MED 5670 Social/Emotional Needs of Gifted Students

 This course will introduce graduate students to the social and emotional issues that confront students who are gifted.
 Special populations, including gifted/learning disabled, culturally diverse and those who are extremely precocious, will be considered regarding their unique characteristics and needs.
 An emphasis will be placed on programming and promising practices for these special groups of students.

-MED 532 Consultation & Collaboration (on campus, three-week course)
+MED 5320 Consultation & Collaboration

 The course explores the collaborative nature of education with particular emphasis on developing the skills required to be an effective member of an education team.
 The course includes examination of communication skills with a focus on those skills needed to form effective partnerships with families, community agencies, paraprofessionals, administrators, and others involved in students’ education.